multiple configs

 )

 As you can see, the custom settings are scoped in both scalaxb task and the custom configuration.
 The latter part registers scalaxb in Ipos and scalaxb in W as source generators.
-Finally, append codeGenSettings to appSettings:
+Finally, add to codeGenSettings to the project:

 )